What are the risks?

 They are part of the food chain and also act as pollinators.
 Nevertheless, most scientists agree that their role is not essential.

 Many other insects are capable of doing the same.
-So, if mosquitoes disappeared, the environment would quickly return to equilibrium.
+Because of this, if mosquitoes disappeared, the environment would quickly return to equilibrium.

 The loss of a single species will never be as bad as having mosquito-borne diseases around.

-Researchers have followed and documented the extinction of +900 different species that were alive less than 500 years ago.
+Researchers have followed and documented the loss of +900 different species that were alive less than 500 years ago.

-Still, none of these extinctions have never caused as many deaths and suffering as mosquito-borne diseases.
+These extinctions have had a negative impact in the ecosystem.
+But none of them have ever ended up causing as many deaths and suffering as mosquito-borne diseases.